 You specify the initial registration method when you install a VDA.
 (If you disable auto-update, the method you select during VDA installation will also be used for subsequent registrations.)

 The following graphic shows the Delivery Controller page of the VDA installation wizard.

 Citrix recommends using GPO for initial VDA registration.
 It has the highest priority.
-(Auto-update is listed above as the highest priority, but auto-update is used only after the initial registration.)
+(Although auto-update was listed previously as the highest priority, auto-update is used only after the initial registration.)
 Policy-based registration offers the centralizing advantages of using Group Policy for configuration.

 To specify this method, complete both of the following steps:

 - On the Delivery Controller page in the VDA installation wizard, select Do it later (advanced).
 The wizard reminds you several times to specify Controller addresses, even though you’re not specifying them during VDA installation.
 (Because VDA registration is that important!)

 - Enable or disable policy-based VDA registration through Citrix policy with the

 Virtual Delivery Agent Settings > Controllerssetting.
 (If security is your top priority, use the